scuiz/ML/README.md

-# ML
+# Machine Learning
-Repo for ML projects and examples
+Repository for ML projects and examples